klemenv/PyDevice/README.md

 Whenever this record processes, the *Hello world!* text is printed to IOC console.

 ### Passing values from records to Python code
 Record's link can use *%value%* modifier to replace it with current record's value at runtime.
+Use your preferred way to store new value in Python context, usually in variable or passing it to a function.
 ```
 record(longin, "PyDev:Test:HelloWorld") {
     field(DTYP, "pydev")